terminusdb/terminuscms-docs/how-to/use-the-clients/javascript-client/delete-a-document.md

 # Delete a Document

-*How-to delete a document to TerminusDB and TerminusCMS using the JavaScript Client*
+*How-to delete a document in TerminusDB and TerminusCMS using the JavaScript Client*

-After you have added some documents in your database you can need to delete them.
-In order to delete a document you need to know the id
+In order to delete a document you need to know the document id.

 ```js
 const deleteDoc = async () => {